Yazid0Hakimi/Yazid0hakimi/README.md

 ### Hi there 👋
-- 🎓 I am EL yazid hakimi a Computer Engineering Student Passionate in web developing and Data Science .
+- 🎓 I am EL yazid hakimi from Morocco a Computer Engineering Student Passionate in web developing and Data Science .